-Spreading awareness and encouraging open and honest discussions are essential in demystifying both the mental and physical effects of breast cancer and promoting early detection.
+Spreading awareness and encouraging open and honest discussions are essential in demystifying breast cancer’s mental and physical effects and promoting early detection.
 On the video sharing app TikTok, McKeon has started a series about “keeping it real,” focusing on topics she feels are underrepresented in the media, especially for young adult cancer warriors — from fertility to hair extensions and medically induced menopause.
 “I hope this series and my story in general are spreading awareness to young women to start understanding and advocating for their bodies,” she says.

-Although McKeon reveals that it was, at times, painful to be unapologetically candid in her battle with breast cancer, she never regretted her decision to share her story publicly.
+Although McKeon reveals that it was sometimes painful to be unapologetically candid in her battle with breast cancer, she never regretted her decision to share her story publicly.
 “I want to live in harmony with everything happening in my life — the good, the bad and the ugly.” she says.
 “It’s been unimaginably difficult, and of course, there are days where I wish I had kept it all to myself.”
-Nevertheless, she acknowledges the role cancer has played in her growth with inspiring gratitude.
-“In the long run, it’s been one of the best things I could have done for my healing and integration of this experience into my larger life narrative.”
+Nevertheless, she acknowledges cancer’s role in her growth with inspiring gratitude.

 Gratitude is an undeniably powerful force.
-Understanding the profound impact it has on well-being, McKeon began cultivating this practice in her life by pointing out “gratitude moments” by speaking up to friends and family during moments that “felt really present, grounded, happy or exciting,” she says.
+Understanding its profound impact on well-being, McKeon began cultivating this practice by pointing out “gratitude moments” by speaking up to friends and family during moments that “felt really present, grounded, happy or exciting,” she says.
 She notes it is a simple way to pause and reflect while practicing presence.
 “Hence, #GratitudeMMoment was born,” she explains.

 The hashtag, which includes the double “M” taken from McKeon’s initials, was launched on social media earlier this year.
 McKeon uses this hashtag as a way to inspire her followers to share their moments of “casual magic” — the little wins and bright moments of everyday life.
 “I wanted to share this joy with others and am so happy to see people having